SAP/devops-docker-images/README.md

 To download and install docker please follow the instructions at the [docker website](https://www.docker.com/get-started) according your operating system.

-# Limitations

-Scenarios using docker-in-docker may not work under docker for MS Windows.

 # How to obtain support

 Feel free to open new issues for feature requests, bugs or general feedback on